marwan-boudiab/marwan-boudiab/README.md

 Full Stack Engineer with experience in both functional and object-oriented programming (OOP).
 Passionate about building full-stack applications and skilled in developing cross-platform solutions.

-*   🌍  I'm based in Lebanon, currently in Poland
+*   🌍  I'm based in Lebanon
 *   🖥️  See my portfolio at <a href="http://marwan-boudiab.com" target="_blank">marwan-boudiab.com</a>
 *   ✉️  You can contact me at [marwan.boudiab@outlook.com](mailto:marwan.boudiab@outlook.com)
 *   🧠  I'm learning AI & Machine Learning